brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ## What I'm reading

 I'm a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
-Currently I'm making my way through one of Philip C. Quaintrell's fantasy series, "[The Terran Cycle](https://www.philipcquaintrell.com/books)".
+Currently I'm making my way through one of Philip C. Quaintrell's fantasy series,  "[The Ranger Archives](https://www.philipcquaintrell.com/books)".

-Jeremy Wagner's "[Responsible JavaScript](https://abookapart.com/products/responsible-javascript)" is also on the go and I think it's a much needed read at this time in the web building industry.

-William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is blowing my mind quite a bit.
-I'd say I'm enjoying it but that wouldn't be truthful.
-I think it's more honest to say that it's probably turning out to be one of the most important reads of my life &ndash; but in a disturbingly and unnervingly profound sort of way.
+William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is also on the go.
+I think it's probably turning out to be one of the most important reads of my life &mdash; but in a disturbingly and unnervingly profound sort of way.

 Here's a selection of some other [books I've read](/reading#have-read) over the past few years.